 Question: Is ECE PSD Virtual delaying the start of school or students to August 24th?

-No, the first day of school is still Monday, Aug.
+No, the first day of preschool is Monday, Aug.
 24, for all students.

 Question: Is ECE PSD Virtual its own program, or will each PSD school have its own branch of PSD Virtual?